weewx/weewx/docs_src/custom/service-engine.md

 This section covers the latter approach.

-Suppose you have installed an electric meter at your house and you wish to correlate electrical usage with the weather.
+Suppose you have installed an electric meter at your house, and you wish to correlate electrical usage with the weather.
 The meter has some sort of connection to your computer, allowing you to download the total power consumed.
 At the end of every archive interval you want to calculate the